yuvadm/vibes/README.md

-# Vibes
+# ✨ Vibes ✨

-A collection of creative web experiments and visual experiences.
+A collection of cute & creative web experiments and visual experiences.

-## Experiments
+## 🌈 Experiments

 - [Isometric Triangles](/isometric/index.html) - Dynamic background with animated geometric shapes in an isometric perspective.

-## Local Development
+## 🚀 Local Development

 To view the experiments locally: